Vancouver Island and Coast Economic Region

 Key Local Labour Market Insights

-Total local employment is 13,930 in November 2024, it expanded by 270 jobs from October and fell by 710 jobs year-over-year.
+Total local employment registered 13,060 in September 2025, it declined by 680 jobs from August and declined by 340 jobs year-over-year.

 Employment Trends